-This shark adjusts its buoyancy by gulping and burping air.
+Did you know that this shark adjusts its buoyancy by gulping and burping air?

-Most reliable records for this species give a maximum total length of 10.5 feet.
-The maximum weight is about 350 pounds.
+While females grow larger than males, most reliable records for this species give a maximum total length of 10.5 feet and maximum weight of about 350 pounds.